microsoft/Kusto-Query-Language/doc/sethaselementfunction.md

 ---
 title: set_has_element() - Azure Data Explorer
-description: This article describes set_has_element() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 01/23/2020
+description: Learn how to use the set_has_element() function to determine if the input set contains the specified value. ms.reviewer: alexans ms.topic: reference ms.date: 01/30/2023
 ---
 # set_has_element()